 ICMP OSI layer:

 It works as a user of the IP layer.
 ICMP routes protocol messages to the remote end using the IP layer protocol.
-This provides a service to end-user so it is an application layer protocol.
+This provides a service to the end-user, so it is an application layer protocol.

 UDP OSI layer:

 UDP is a transport layer protocol.
-This is a datagram protocol, where no connection is setup.
-Not reliable, but good for real-time delivery.
-It is a transport layer protocol
+This is a datagram protocol where no connection is set up.
+Not reliable, but suitable for real-time delivery.
+It is a transport layer protocol.

 TCP OSI model: